Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

     (**default**) Reuse the existing transaction or create a new one if none exists.

 -   **_`RequiresNew`_**:
     Create a new transaction even if one already exists.
+The new transaction is committed independently of the existing one.

 -   **_`NotSupported`_**:
     Run without a transaction even if one exists.
+The existing transaction is resumed once the callback completes.

 -   **_`Mandatory`_**:
-    Reuse an existing transaction, throw an exception otherwise
+    Reuse an existing transaction, throw an exception otherwise.

 -   **_`Never`_**:
-    Throw an exception if an existing transaction exists, otherwise create a new one
+    Run without a transaction, throw an exception if one already exists.

 This parameter comes _before_ the `TransactionOptions` object, if one is provided.
 The default behavior when a nested transaction decorator is encountered if no propagation option is provided, is to reuse the existing transaction or create a new one if none exists, which is the same as the `Required` propagation option.